janarbo/meal-ting-pot/journals/ted_hwang.md

 In the remaining time, we got started on frontend authentication for Redux by looking into documentation.
 The material is very dense and we definitely need to research more to finish front-end authentication.

 #### (Friday) 4/7/2023
+Yesterday, Derek did some research after class and got the login portion for frontend auth working.
+Today, I led as the driver for frontend auth for creating an account.
+I was running into an issue where the value that was expected was a dictionary.
+Instead of using FormData, i created a dictionary based on the info provided from each form input.
+This resolved the issue and we were able to have the user create an account and receive a JWT token in their cookies.

+Since we're having Spring Break next week, we discussed whether if we wanted to do any project work.
+We agreed that we wanted to finish the Frontend auth so that we are able to protect and work on any components after break.

 </details>